Uncovering Bias in Personal Informatics: Personal Informatics Biases: Setting Configuration

 \subsection{Exploring Bias through the Largest Digital Biomarkers mHealth Dataset}

-To examine the existence of the seven sources of bias in the PI machine learning life cycle and provide clear answers to our research questions (RQs), introduced in Section~\ref{introduction}, we need to define an indicative -but by no means restrictive- use case to enable our analysis.
-For this purpose, we utilize the MyHeart Counts dataset \cite{hershman2019physical}, the largest collection of digital biomarkers in the mHealth domain to date, enabling us to perform the most comprehensive analysis of bias across diverse user demographics, including gender, ethnicity, age, BMI, and health conditions.
-Nevertheless, our methodology and outputs can be generalized to any PI dataset other than the prominent use case of MyHeart Counts (see Section~\ref{generalizability}).
+To enable our analysis of bias in the PI life cycle, we require an indicative use case.
+For this purpose, we utilize the MyHeart Counts dataset \cite{hershman2019physical}, the largest collection of digital biomarkers in the mHealth domain to date, enabling us to perform the most comprehensive analysis of bias across diverse user demographics.
+Nevertheless, our methodology can be potentially generalized to other PI datasets (\S\ref{generalizability}).